queil/rooz/README.md

 ## Basic facts

+* :warning: This project in the current state is unsecure and experimental.
+DO NOT USE.

 * The first time you run `rooz` it generates you an SSH key pair and stores it in a Docker volume.
   Use that key to authenticate to your repos.
 They ssh key volume is then shared between all `rooz` containers.